-In this study the expansion of the APC approach to the size based separation is presented.
-A single system control platform is evaluated to pair the chromatographic system to the MS detector system allowing for a high through put/ high resolution evaluation of size based separation of polymeric material while allowing for controlled MS ionization without interfering with the chromatographic separation.1
+However, the use of this high speed high resolution separation technique has seen limited pairing with MS detection due to the need to control material ionization and solvent matrix effects.
+In this study, the expansion of the APC approach to the size-based separation is presented.
+A single system control platform is evaluated to pair the chromatographic system to the MS detector system.
+This enables a high throughput and high resolution evaluation of size-based separation of polymeric material while allowing for controlled ionization without interfering with the chromatographic separation.